awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 ### Services package

 Create these Java classes in the **com.example.fsa.services** package.
-These Java classes use the AWS SDK for Java (v2) service clients to perform various AWS operations.
-For example, the **TranslateService** class translates the given text into english.
+These Java classes use the AWS SDK for Java (v2) asynchronous service clients to perform various AWS operations.
+For example, the **TextractAsyncClient** class translates the given text into English.

 + **DetectSentimentService** - Uses the **ComprehendAsyncClient** to detect the sentimant of text.
 + **ExtractTextService** - Uses the **TextractAsyncClient** to extract text from an image located in an S3 bucket.